 A second language is a powerful gift to give a child.
 The third, fourth and fifth fall with greater ease after the second.
-We illiterates should be so lucky!
 Living in Hong Kong, many parents will decide that learning Chinese is a priority for their child.
-But what’s the reality of learning Chinese for those kids without any previous exposure?
+But what is the reality of learning Chinese for kids without any previous exposure?
 And what’s the difference between Putonghua and Cantonese; simplified characters and traditional characters?

 Never fear, Playtimes has you covered with the basics of learning Chinese in Hong Kong.